-- 16.1 Deckhouses and Superstructures - 16.1.1 A deckhouse used for accommodation of persons shall be of efficient construction and appropriate to the vessel and its area of operation and shall be of adequate strength to withstand the sea and weather forces which the vessel may encounter. - 16.2 Bulwarks, Guard Rails, Hand Rails and Toe Rails - 16.2.1 The perimeter of an exposed deck shall be fitted with bulwarks, guard rails or guard wires of sufficient strength and height for the safety of persons on deck.
+16.1 Deckhouses and Superstructures

+16.1.1 A deckhouse used for accommodation of persons shall be of efficient construction and appropriate to the vessel and its area of operation and shall be of adequate strength to withstand the sea and weather forces which the vessel may encounter.

+16.2 Bulwarks, Guard Rails, Hand Rails and Toe Rails

+- 16.2.1 The perimeter of an exposed deck shall be fitted with bulwarks, guard rails or guard wires of sufficient strength and height for the safety of persons on deck.
 Bulwarks, guardrails and guard wires shall be supported efficiently by stays or stanchions.
-When the application of such measures would impede the proper working of the vessel, alternative safety measures shall be considered. - 16.2.2 Access stairways, ladder ways, passageways and decks without bulwarks or guardrails shall be provided with handrails.
-This provision shall not be used in lieu of guardrails and bulwarks where required by the Code. - 16.2.3 Where the function of the vessel would be impeded by the provision of bulwarks and/or guardrails, alternative proposals providing an equivalent safety for persons onboard, shall be submitted to the Recognised Organisation for approval. - 16.3 Gangways, Passarelles, Accommodation Ladders etc. - 16.3.1 A safe means of access is to be provided whilst the vessel is moored in port. - 16.3.2 Any gangways, passarelles and accommodation ladders shall be manufactured to adequate and recognised standards/rules.
-They shall be clearly marked with the number of persons and the safe working load (SWL) that can be safely carried. - 16.3.2.1 In case such equipment has no details about Safe Working Load, then an overload test shall be carried out and witnessed by a Recognised Organisation surveyor.
-A test certificate shall be issued and retained on board. - 16.3.2.2 The overload test shall: - a) be carried out to 120% of the rated load at mid span (75kg per person is to be assumed); - b) also include deflections measurement; - c) confirm that no permanent deformations are present after the test; - d) be documented and the Test Certificate shall be retained onboard.
+When application of such measures would impede the proper working of the vessel, alternative safety measures shall be considered. - 16.2.2 Access stairways, ladder ways, passageways and decks without bulwarks or guardrails shall be provided with handrails.
+This provision shall not be used in lieu of guardrails and bulwarks where required by the Code. - 16.2.3 Where the function of the vessel would be impeded by the provision of bulwarks and/or guardrails, alternative proposals providing an equivalent safety for persons onboard, shall be submitted to the Recognised Organisation for approval.

+16.3 Gangways, Passarelles, Accommodation Ladders etc.

+- 16.3.1 A safe means of access is to be provided whilst the vessel is moored in port. - 16.3.2 Any gangways, passarelles and accommodation ladders shall be manufactured to adequate and recognised standards/rules.
+They shall be clearly marked with the number of persons and the total weight that can be safely carried. - 16.3.2.1 In case such equipment has no details about Safe Working Load, then a load test shall be carried out and witnessed by a Recognised Organisation surveyor.
+A test certificate shall be issued and retained on board. - 16.3.2.2 The load test shall: - a) be carried out to 120% of the rated load at mid span (75kg per person is to be assumed); - b) also include deflections measurement; and - c) confirm that no permanent deformations are present after the test.